+Hi friends.
 I have a case of the glooomies.
 I can think of no other reason except that it’s the end of February, which here in Virginia feels like the purgatory of months.
-It may be the shortest month but somehow it feels like the longest!
-We’re too far removed from the holidays now to bask in the nostalgia and still a few weeks away from the the warmth and beauty of a new season.
-We’re caught in that yucky in-between time where winter feels unrelenting.
-Hurry up spring!
+It may be the shortest month, but somehow it feels like the longest!
+Hurry up, spring!

 Construction of the monument began in 1840 and was completed within four years.
-But sadly, Mr. Kemp never saw the completion of his vision.
-Tragically, he drowned in March 1844, just a few months before the project was finished.
+Sadly, Mr. Kemp never saw the completion of his vision.
+He drowned in March 1844, just a few months before the project was finished.
 Such a sad ending for a man who must have felt so proud of what he had accomplished.

 *black and white photo courtesy of Pixabay